 If you book a stay at the Agriturismo Sant’Alfonso, the first piece of advice we’d suggest is to pack your flats.
 Upon our arrival, our bags were loaded onto a lift that navigated them down the steep hills while we took a more scenic path that led us beside pastures of rustic farm animals until we eventually arrived at a gorgeous courtyard hanging off the Amalfi cliffs.
 Inside the farmhouse, we found 8 comfortable rooms with traditional Mediterranean decor but all the modern luxuries we needed to feel comfortable and pampered.
 Every meal was prepared with ingredients fresh from the Cuomo’s own garden and served with homemade wine, alongside Italian classics like tangy caprese salad.

 For well travelled brides interested in planning a destination wedding or elopement on the Amalfi Coast, the Agriturismo Sant’Alfonso also boasts one more appealing treasure: an on-site Italian chapel, built in 1854 and available to rent alongside the rest of the grounds for weddings and receptions.
 The sacred and rustic beauty of the chapel is true magic, made even more so by the stunning contrast of the scenery outside.
-We do have one word of caution, however: If you are foreigner to Italy you’ll need to be wary that in many circumstances only ‘symbolic ceremonies’ are possible outside of the town hall (include link: read our full guide to the legal side of marrying in Italy).
+We do have one word of caution, however: If you are foreigner to Italy you’ll need to be wary that in many circumstances only ‘symbolic ceremonies’ are possible outside of the town hall.